How Power Equipment brought structure and clear approvals to cross-team processes

 How did you evaluate different process mapping software options?
 What factors were most important in your decision-making process?

 We really ran it to ground.
-We put together a full proposal and looked at other tools, including free basic ones.
-We also looked at ProMapp, which I’ve used before.
+We put together a full proposal and looked at other tools, including free basic ones, through to the more well-known paid platforms.

 What benefits or improvements have you observed since implementing the process mapping software?
 Can you provide specific examples or metrics?

 It’s helped highlight the processes we still need to document.
-We’ve put a post-it note on the wall for each one we need to do.
-There’s a lot.
+We’ve put post-it notes on the wall for each one we need to do.
+There’s a lot!

 In Australia, it’s helped the teams see how their departments connect.
 It’s forced collaboration.
 People are working together, saying, “Does this work for you?”
 It’s helped the flow of the business and made sure customers aren’t left waiting if someone is away.

-One specific example is the warranty process.
+One specific example is our warranty process.
 Before, it was clunky and mostly managed by one person.
-Now, with the value stream mapped, more people are involved and things are moving faster.
+Now, with the value stream mapped, more people are involved and things are moving faster with clear lines of communication and approvals.

 – Sofie Tchernegovski, Power Equipment